Mechanical-Advantage/AdvantageScope/docsSite/docs/whats-new/index.md

 ### ⏳ All-New Timeline Interface

 The timeline interface has been completely redesigned to enable precise scrubbing, with controls for **zooming and panning**.
-Auto and teleop match periods are also colored coded for easier navigation.
+Auto and teleop match periods are also color coded for easier navigation.

 ![Timeline demo](./img/timeline-demo.gif)